gvwilson/thirdbit/fiction/beneath-coriandel/index.md

-them all that dueling wasn't something a true lady of quality would be interested in, and I've heard that *some* people used other means best not discussed to persuade the gatekeepers to look the other way, but the thought that my niece might frequent such a place was...distasteful.
+them all that dueling wasn't something a true lady of quality would be interested in, and I've heard that *some* people used other means best not discussed to persuade the gatekeepers to look the other way, but the thought that my niece might frequent such a place was…distasteful.
 I owed it to her to find out more.

 I smiled and made small talk with her at dinner that evening while my